 To decide if your baby is ready to go home, the staff at the unit will consider if your baby:

-- is feeding well and gaining weight
+- Is feeding well and gaining weight.

-- can breathe on their own or with the help of oxygen
+- Can breathe on their own or with the help of oxygen.

-- no longer needs nursing or medical care in hospital
+- No longer needs nursing or medical care in hospital.

 If you have questions or concerns, talk to the unit staff.
 They will be happy to help.